rbanks54/rbanks54.github.io/_posts/2018-11-12-securing-vue-with-identityserver-part7.md

 Now let’s add a new folder called `security` to our `/vue-app/src` folder, and create a `security.js` file in that folder.
 This will be where we put our code to handle much of the security and OpenId Connect calls.

 The `oidc-client` library provides a `UserManager` object that we can configure for communicating with IdentityServer.
-The conifugration details we supply here must match the client information we created in IdentityServer, otherwise IdentityServer will reject the connection.
+The configuration details we supply here must match the client information we created in IdentityServer, otherwise IdentityServer will reject the connection.

 Let’s get this sorted out by adding the following code: